 To keep bugs at bay, the Centers for Disease Control and Prevention recommends using warm water and lathering for a full 20 seconds (gauge the time by singing the birthday song twice).
 In the absence of soap and water, use an alcohol-based hand sanitizer.
 Remember, sanitizer doesn't kill all germs, but it helps reduce their number.
-No sanitizer?
 A splash of vodka can work too.

-Elevator buttons, door handles, railings, water fountains -- all are crawling with germs.
+Elevator buttons, door handles, railings, water fountains — all are crawling with germs.
 Most are probably harmless, but avoid touching anything unnecessarily to eliminate some exposure.

 Vitamin D plays a key role in helping ward off illness, but many of us don't get enough of it.
-Soaking up sun is perhaps the simplest and cheapest way to get more vitamin D, but it's not always easy in the dead of winter.
+Soaking up sun is perhaps the simplest and cheapest way to get more vitamin D, but it's not always easy, especially in the dead of winter.
 Reach for foods rich in vitamin D, including egg yolks, fish (such as shrimp, sardines, and wild-caught salmon), cereal, fortified orange juice, milk, and yogurt.

 Drinking plenty of fluids is important year-round, and especially so during cold and flu season.
-Water is the obvious choice, but other liquids count, including those lurking in unprocessed vegetables and fruit.
+Water is the obvious choice, but other liquids count, including those in fresh vegetables and fruit.
 Still, it's best to drink water instead of sugary drinks and pay attention to your thirst throughout the day.

 The benefits of a good cardio routine include sweating, increased blood flow and oxygen in the blood, and an uptick in the body's ability to ward off sickness.
 Regular exercise also helps with relaxation.
 Even a light workout can help when you have a mild cold (but not a fever), according to a Mayo Clinic expert.